Fire damages Kannapolis restaurant

 The Kannapolis Fire Department was called to New York Pizza at 1401 N. Cannon Blvd. just after 9 p.m.
 Firefighters arrived on the scene within three minutes and found smoke coming from the roof.

-The fire was under control within 20 minutes, according to a press release from the City of Kannapolis.
+The fire was under control within 20 minutes, according to a news release from the city of Kannapolis.

 Kannapolis Fire was assisted by Concord and Landis Fire as well as Rowan County EMS at the incident.